cajt/loa-display-adapter/README.md

 # Problem solved

 A HMP2030 with a broken display.
 The display is a custom part with no easily available replacement (matching electrical & mechanical interfaces).

+(It also put some unused evaluation-boards to a good use.)

 # Architecture